 - follow-up plan.

-- As well as the above, in new cases of asthma you will also need to provide information about the following to CASA:
+In new cases of asthma, you will also need to provide the following to CASA:

 - confirmed diagnosis

 In addition, any flare up of your asthma must be reported to your Designated Aviation Medical Examiner (DAME).
 A reliever inhaler such as salbutamol must be kept readily available for use when flying.

 Approach to medical certification

 People with well-controlled asthma, (including those using inhaled preventer therapy) may be eligible for any class of medical certificate.
 Aviation Medicine (AvMed) will need to individually consider the circumstances of those with unstable asthma or whose condition tends to be triggered in an aviation environment.

 You are more likely to be re-certified if:

 - a spirometry test shows good lung function

 - you are taking inhaled preventers or bronchodilators.